With expanding technologies such as cloud computing, 5G, or the Internet of things (IoT), DPI is becoming more important for networks.

 What is Deep Packet Inspection (DPI)

-Deep packet inspection is a filtering technology that examines data packets.
+Deep packet inspection (DPI) is a filtering technology that examines data packets.
 Embedded DPI classifies the protocol and application the packets belong to (layer 7).
 This information provides a better understanding of network traffic and facilitates informed decisions.
 By analogy, DPI is like X-raying a parcel and detecting explosives.

 How does DPI work?